danbev/learning-crypto/notes/verify-bundle-example-notes.md

     let mut verification_constraints: VerificationConstraintVec = Vec::new();
     verification_constraints.push(Box::new(bundle_verifier));
 ```
-So the verification constraint will be passed a SignatureLayer which which it
+So the verification constraint will be passed a SignatureLayer which it
 can use to verify.

 ### Offline blob verification